-Student implements the Molloy University Grade Appeal Process.
+If there are grounds for a subsequent formal grade appeal per university policy, the student may implement the Molloy University Grade Appeal Process.
 Refer to the Molloy University Undergraduate/Graduate Student Handbook and Calendar.
 It is the responsibility of the student to obtain the instructions and to observe the deadlines for filing an appeal.
-The academic review process must be initiated within ten (10) school days of receipt of grade by the student.
-The final grade appeal process must be initiated within 30 calendar days of the receipt of the grade by the student.
+NOTE THE UNIVERSITY'S TIMEFRAME for submitting appeals.